Overview

 Common questions from travelers who've visited this place.

-What activities are available at the lake?›
+What activities are available at Thang Hen?›

-Is the entrance fee reasonable?›
+Is the 30,000 VND entrance fee worth it?›

 Nearby Locations